Verify file integrity with Sigcheck: a complete step-by-step guide

 HashCheck on Windows: Explorer integration

 HashCheck adds a "Checksum" tab to file properties in Windows, displaying CRC-32, MD4, MD5, and SHA-1 values.
-From there, you can save a checksum file, and when you open it later, the program will tell you if the file has been checked. modified since you generated the hash.
+From there, you can save a verification file, and when you open it later, the program will tell you if the file has been modified since you generated the hash.

 Typical flow: